dugsq/xenograte-xct/README.md

 In this XenoFlow, Xenode `n1` has one child `n2`, and `n2` has no child.

-The result, after you [run the XenoFlow](../../wiki/Command-Line-Interface-Usage#binxeno-run-xenoflow-run-a-xenoflow), whenever [`n1` receieve a message](../../Command-Line-Interface-Usage#binxeno-write-message-write-a-message-to-a-xenode), `n1` will send the message to `n2`
+The result, after you [run the XenoFlow](../../wiki/Command-Line-Interface-Usage#binxeno-run-xenoflow-run-a-xenoflow), whenever [`n1` receive a message](../../Command-Line-Interface-Usage#binxeno-write-message-write-a-message-to-a-xenode), `n1` will send the message to `n2`

 ```yaml
 ---